 White Trout Lily Care

-Plant the corms 2 to 3 inches deep and 4 to 6 inches apart, in a location where they can gradually spread and naturalize.
+Plant the corms two to three inches deep and four to six inches apart, in a location where they can gradually spread and naturalize.
 The pointed side of the corms should face down.
 As the plants develop, weeding should be done carefully to avoid damaging the offset shoots that will form new corms.
-After the foliage dies back in the summer, leave it in place as a natural mulch all through the winter.
+After the foliage dies back in the summer, leave it in place as a natural mulch through the winter.

 Though white trout lily is readily found in native woodland areas, relocating them is not a good idea; it can disturb the ecosystem and the plants often don't do well outside their native habitat.
 However, many gardeners want to have native plants in their gardens to help support the local wildlife, and the white trout lily is no exception.
 But it's best to obtain your plants from a reputable nursery rather than kidnapping them from the wild.

 The white trout lily thrives with dappled sunlight or partial shade.
 Imagine the kind of light at the edge of a woodland, or in a forest clearing; this is the perfect light situation.

 The ideal soil environment for white trout lily is loose, humus-rich, moist soil that mimics the woodland floors where they flourish.
 Mulching the bulbs over the winter with shredded leaves and a bit of pine straw can also be beneficial.
 Planting the bulbs beneath deciduous trees is also a good plan for creating a friendly environment for them.
 White trout lily likes a fairly neutral soil, pH 6.8 to 7.2.
 This is somewhat different than other species of trout lily, which prefer more acidic soil.